For those of you who currently subscribe to our email newsletter for booksellers, The Moon, you may have noticed a few changes.

 Allow the floating candle to burn out in a safe place.
 When it is finished, pour the water from the bowl out on the earth and clean up.
 Place the Nine of Cups card under your pillow.
 More information about the spellwork may be revealed in your dreams.
 You may also choose to keep the Nine of Cups card out for a few days to look at and remind you of your magick, or you may return it to the tarot deck.
 The choice is yours.

 Create devotional art using the relevant sticks, leaves, stems, spore prints, etc. These may be purely decorative, or they might have specific meanings to you.
 For example, let’s say you were fortunate enough to find a few white matsutake mushrooms, an unusual prize in the Pacific Northwest.
 Before preparing them for a special meal, you decide to take a spore print of one of the caps.
 You then use this print in a collage centered on bringing good luck and prosperity into your life, asking the totem White Matsutake to add its energy to your creation and your intent.
-Other options include making incense out of fragrant leaves and flower petals, adding dried fungus and plant parts to the wax when making candles or to the pulp when making paper, a necklace of seeds, and so forth.
+Other options include making incense out of fragrant leaves and flower petals, adding dried fungus and plant parts to the wax when making candles or to the pulp when making paper, a necklace of seeds, and so forth.3.
+Fire: Many of us have long neglected the archetype of the solar feminine, traditionally attributing masculine qualities to the sun instead of feminine qualities.
+Stephanie Woodfield, in her new book Drawing Down the Sun, presents fourteen different solar goddesses from different pantheons with whom you can work.
+As you begin, create some Prosperity Sun Tea:

 Creating Sun Water and Sun Tea